breez/breez-lnurl/README.md

    ```

 ### Configuration
-There are two optional enviroment variables that can be set:
+There are two optional environment variables that can be set:
 - **SERVER_EXTERNAL_URL**: The url this server can be reached from the outside world.
 - **SERVER_INTERNAL_URL**: The internal url the server listens to.

 ### Running the Server
 Execute the command below to start the server:
 ```
-go run main.go
+go run .
 ```

 ## API Endpoints